aws-samples/amazon-ivs-basic-web-sample/README.md

 After starting the server, visit `http://localhost:8000` in your web browser to view the demos.
 Note: The port number (8000) can be changed to any available port on your system.

+**Note**: Service Workers (used in the "basic-custom-stream" demo) require the page to be served over either `localhost` or `HTTPS`.
+For more information, see the [IVS Low-Latency documentation](https://docs.aws.amazon.com/ivs/latest/LowLatencyUserGuide/web-getting-started.html#web-service-worker).

 ## Known issues and limitations
 * These code samples were written for demonstration purposes and not for production use.